goossaert/kingdb/doc/kingdb.md

 If you are using GCC, update the Makefile and add \-fno\-builtin\-memcmp in the CFLAGS, and if you have tcmalloc on your system, add \-ltcmalloc to the LDFLAGS.
 This will give you a nice performance speed\-up.

 ##3.
-How do I compile my programs with KingDB?
+How to compile programs with KingDB?

 Once you have compiled KingDB and installed the static library by following the instructions above, you can compile your own programs by linking them with the KingDB library.